vidjil/vidjil/doc/dev-server.md

 ## Packaging Vidjil into a Debian Source Package

+!!! note
-Note: This document is currently incomplete.
+    This document is currently incomplete.
 This process will not produce a working debian package.
 The package build will fail when attempting to emulate \`make install\`

 ### Requirements